neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/ContentStructure.rst

   A list of named properties for this node type.
 For each property the following settings are available.

   `type`
-    PHP type of this property.
-Either simple type or fully qualified PHP class name.
+    Data type of this property.
+This may be a simple type (like in PHP), a fully qualified PHP class name, or one of these three special types: `date`, `references`, or `reference`.
+Use `date` to store dates / time as a DateTime object.
+    Use `reference` and `references` to store references that point to other nodes. `reference` only accepts a single node or node identifier, while `references` accepts an array of nodes or node identifiers.

   `defaultValue`
     Default value of this property.
 Used at node creation time.
 Type must match specified 'type'.